Virgin Orbit: VOX Space

-VOX Space is a subsidiary of Virgin Orbit that was created in 2020.
-The company supplies launch services for the US military, sometimes referred to as the "national security launch market."
-The company uses the Virgin Orbit LauncherOne launch vehicle.
-The current president as of July 2022 is Mark Baird, who took over on 17 August 2021.
+VOX Space was a subsidiary of Virgin Orbit that was created in 2020.
+The company supplied launch services for the US military, sometimes referred to as the "national security launch market".
+The company used the Virgin Orbit LauncherOne launch vehicle.
+The president as of July 2022 was Mark Baird, who took over on August 17, 2021.

 In April 2020, VOX Space was awarded a US$35 million contract for three launches of 44 cubesats for US Space Force.
-The first of these launches succeeded on 2 July 2022.
+The first of these launches succeeded on July 2, 2022.

 Other projects

 Ventilators

 In response to the COVID-19 pandemic in early 2020, Virgin Orbit announced it was a partner with the University of California Irvine and the University of Texas at Austin in a new venture to build simplified mechanical ventilators — specifically "bridge ventilators" for partially recovered patients and patients not in intensive care — to address the critical global shortage of ventilators.
 They were granted an emergency use authorization by the US Food and Drug Administration (FDA) in April 2020.